Skip to content

 Storage = drop-down

-A cloud storage location to load your data into for storage.
+A cloud storage location to load your data into files for storage.
+Choose either Amazon S3, Azure Storage, or Google Cloud Storage.

 An AWS S3 bucket to load data into.
 The drop-down menu will include buckets tied to the cloud provider credentials that you have associated with your environment.